Ali-AlAdhami/Personal-Website/README.md

 # Personal-Website
-This website will be updated and improved on a regular basis.
-Current ETA is set to be **end of December 2021**.
+This website will be updated and improved regularly based on how much free time I have.